-EHESS is hard to classify.
-It is not a university but it is by far the most important institution in France for research in social sciences.
+Most of the scientific and educational activities that take place at 54 boulevard Raspail, and in localities further up on boulevard Raspail, are organised within the École des Hautes Études en Sciences Sociales (EHESS), which is not a university but by far the most important institution in France for research in social sciences.
 The education programmes used to be postgraduate only, now also graduate.
-It grew out of the former 6th section of the École Pratique des Hautes Études (EPHE).
+EHESS grew out of the former 6th section of the École Pratique des Hautes Études (EPHE).
 This section, established in 1947, was entitled "Economic and social sciences."
 There are many traces left from this prehistory, not the least the distance towards the old French university system where there were more learned discourses produced that actual research.

-EPHE was created in 1868 after model of the much admired German research universities of the time.
+EPHE was created in 1868 after model of the at the time much admired German research universities.
 There are obvious similarities to the founding of Stockholms högskola and Göteborgs högskola somewhat later.
 At EPHE there were (as in Stockholm and Göteborg in the beginning) no "professors", instead "research leaders".
 (For example, Pierre Bourdieu was in 1964 appointed Directeur d'Études at EHESS, a position that he kept for the rest of his life, also after that he in 1981 was elected to a chair at Collège de France.
-Still the title "professor" is not used at EHESS.
+Still the title "professors" is not used at EHESS.
 By the way, Bourdieu could never have been a university professor since he had no doctoral degree.)
 One interesting instruction to the teachers at the EPHE was that when lecturing about their research they should pay as much attention to the failed experiments as to the successful ones.
 In other words, research as a practice, as a craft, was celebrated.